Skyscanner/backpack-react-native/packages/react-native-bpk-component-calendar/README.md

 A color bucket is used to define custom colours for calendar days.

+NOTE: Your are responsible for ensuring multiple color buckets don't overlap, in case they do the last one applied (last in the list) will take precedence.

 #### Parameters

 -   `color` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The background color